LunarG/VulkanSamples/README.md

 ## Requirements/Dependencies
   - A recent version of the LunarG Vulkan SDK must be installed on the system.
-    In addtion to the Vulkan headers and libraries, the SDK also includes the glslang components necessary to build the sample progams.
+    In addtion to the Vulkan headers and libraries, the SDK also includes the glslang and spirv-tools components necessary to build the sample progams.
   - Linux package dependencies:
     - Vulkan SDK required packages
     - cmake